The museum is open from 10am until 5pm.

 Staying Safe -

-Feel free to use our risk assessment, which includes consideration of Safeguarding issues (which are very important to us), to help plan your day.
+The safety and welfare of all of our visitors is very important to us.
+Feel free to use our Risk Assessment to help plan your day; it includes consideration of Safeguarding issues, which you can also read about further in the Town Council's Safeguarding Policy.
 The Learning Space is self-contained and doors can be shut to deter anybody wandering off; it is also right next to the visitor's toilets, so supervising toilet visits is very straight-forward.

 Adult/Child Ratios and Behaviour -